-By allowing both quick and slow learners to study or revisit the content at their own pace, CALI can maximise learners' autonomy.
+Learners' autonomy can be maximized through CALI since fast and slow learners are given the opportunity to study or review the materials at their own pace.
 CALI can provide assistance in the structure of the lessons since it enables learners to get immediate feedback which is the basic purpose of CALI in almost all situations.

 The implementation of CALI may provide a positive impact on EFL students' writing skills at the higher secondary level in Pakistan, which is why CALI was investigated in the present study.
 Increasing accuracy in writing may help EFL students to get through their competitive examinations held every year in Pakistan.
 Besides, more experiments at different levels of education in Pakistan would determine if there was an improvement in students' writing proficiency and test scores with the use of CALI as the method of instruction.
 The researcher anticipated the evidence from the present research which may be of interest to school administrators, teachers and policymakers.
 The findings of the present study might also impact the strategies used to assist EFL learners in building their vocabulary and literacy skills by increasing their proficiency level in English and might also contribute to students' academic success.
 Continuous professional development of EFL teachers at the higher secondary level who teach EFL learners may improve their level of instruction.
 This would directly impact EFL learners' language proficiency.